The company was left staring at a $3 million loss after refusing to pay the employee what he deserved.

 "I got contacted by a headhunter, just accepted an offer this week for $80k a year salary, full benefits, 28 days PTO including holidays, in the office now (no more working from the field full in my own truck), a laptop, wi-fi in my truck for on the go billing when I visit the out of state projects, $80 per diem, 100% matching 401k for the first 3 years of my employment, quarterly bonus programs," he wrote before explaining what he was currently earning.

 "The company I’m with now only pays me 40k and that’s it.
 None of the above-listed benefits.
 The final nail in the coffin was when the owners bragged about how much my project made in a company meeting and then denied me a Christmas bonus," he wrote, before taking it up with them.
 "I laid this offer on their desk Friday and watched their jaws hit the floor.
 I told the HoA board president of the project I’m running about my resignation when they couldn’t match my offer.
 His eyes got big and requested a meeting with the owners and expressed serious concern about moving forward with the new project without my involvement."

 Even as they discussed their options, he knew he wasn't going to lower his demands.
 "They don’t have anyone to replace me and I’m not gonna lie, it feels good to hurt their pockets when I gave them everything I had for 6 years and only asked for the median project manager salary.
 F*ck those greedy bastards," he wrote.
-He also added that he is now engaged to marry one of the owner's daughters after dating her for a while.
+He also added that he was engaged to marry one of the owner's daughters after dating her for a while.
 "It was ultimately my fiancé who gave me the courage and confidence to leave.
 The new position I accepted is for assistant PM, not sole PM, it comes with a hefty pay increase and I am happy about that," he said, about his new job.